-For those who grew up with World Soccer magazine in the 1970s and 80s, the earnest writing and headmasterly demeanour of long-term editor Eric Batty will conjure up enduring memories.
-A prolific contributor for three decades, Eric was a proper footballing intellectual: a self-appointed tactical guru with a stock-in-trade of lengthy, baffling musings about formations and positional play of the day.
+For those who grew up with World Soccer magazine in the 1970s and 80s, the earnest writing and headmasterly demeanour of its long-term editor Eric Batty will conjure up enduring memories.
+A prolific contributor over three decades, Eric was a proper footballing intellectual – a self-appointed tactical guru with a stock-in-trade of lengthy, baffling musings about formations and positional play of the day.

 With such an abundance of extravagantly gifted footballers fitting the Batty mould, what better time was there than 1960 to start a World XI.
-Stellar individuals like Di Stefano, Gento, Puskas, Nilton Dos Santos and Pelé were in their pomp, so much of any contemporary World XI picked itself.
+Stellar individuals like Di Stefano, Gento, Puskas, Nilton Dos Santos and Pelé were in their pomp and much of a contemporary best of selection picked itself.

 The problem for Eric was this footballing golden age was not long for the world.
 Coaches like Nereo Rocco and Helenio Herrera would soon ominously hove into view over the horizon, their unseemly regard for dogged defending, gamesmanship and modern formations causing consternation for an increasingly gloomy Mr Batty.
 His writing would take on a new forlorn air.
 Those diagrams sketching out his better future for the game became more oblique and his World XIs became another opportunity for him to rail against, what he saw as, a footballing end of days.

 Eric’s selections displayed a discernible pattern of quirks.
 He was an unconscionable name dropper when it came to showing off his extensive knowledge of the furthest reaches of the world game.
 To a broadly English audience that didn’t know its Zenits from its Zeljeznicars, the World XIs would regularly teach us about obscure players, typically of Eastern European provenance, like Dimitar Yakimov, Anton Ondrus or Khoren Oganesian.
 Duly educated, we promptly forgot them all – ingrates that we were.